House membership ontology

 http://parliament.uk/ontologies/house-membership/

 Relates a seat incumbency to the House seat that the incumbency is in.
 A seat incumbency is in one seat.
-At any one time, a House seat has one incumbency or is unoccupied.
+At any one time, a House seat has one incumbency, or none.
 A House seat may have more than one incumbency over time.

 has domain